opengeospatial/ogc-feat-geo-json/README.md

 ## Status

 The latest release is [v0.3.0](https://github.com/opengeospatial/ogc-feat-geo-json/releases/tag/v0.3.0) from May 2025.

+The current draft is available at [docs.ogc.org/DRAFTS/21-045r1.html](https://docs.ogc.org/DRAFTS/21-045r1.html)

-The document is in the process for approval as an OGC Standard.
-The approval vote of the OGC Technical Committee is expected to start in June/July 2025.
+The document has been approved as an OGC Standard and will be published later in 2025.

 OGC invites organisations and developers that have a need for the extensions specified by this specification to implement and test the extensions.
 Please submit feedback [in this repository](https://github.com/opengeospatial/ogc-feat-geo-json/issues).